What is the purpose of fostering an animal from the Humane Society?

 Is this a long term commitment?

 Each animal will have its own set of special needs and commitment requirements.
 Some animals may just need to be in a home environment while that perfect forever family is found, while some require more extensive care.
 For example, small kittens must be at least 8 weeks of age and of a healthy weight (usually around 2lbs) for spay/neuter surgery before they can be available for adoption.
+However, a dog may be in your home for a several weeks before that perfect adopter is found.
+Heartworm positive dogs in foster care may staff with their foster family for several months while the dog goes through treatment.
+This time in your home saves the animal from being alone in a kennel.

 Fostering is a family affair!